 Note: This message is displayed if (1) your browser is not standards-compliant or (2) you have you disabled CSS.
 Read our Policies for more information.

-No animal that has tested positive for Tuberculosis, Brucellosis, or any other infectious or contagious disease may enter Indiana.
-No animal that originates from a herd that is quarantined for Tuberculosis or Brucellosis may enter Indiana.
+No animal that has tested positive for tuberculosis, brucellosis, or any other infectious or contagious disease excluded by the State Veterinarian may enter Indiana.
+No animal that originates from a herd that is quarantined for tuberculosis, brucellosis, or other disease concerns may enter Indiana.

 All other Cattle and Bison